-There are a number of ways high school students can earn college credit while in high school.
+High school students can earn college credit while in high school.
 Some high school students enter their first year of college with enough credits to be college sophomores.
-Most of these programs are entirely free to the student.

 The purpose of the Advanced Placement (AP) program is to offer college-level courses to high school students.
 Administered by the College Board, the AP program includes both courses as well as a testing program that colleges and universities may utilize to grant credit to students who have performed well on AP examinations.

 Through Career and College Promise (CCP), qualified students in North Carolina have the opportunity to pursue classes at community colleges tuition-free while they are in high school, allowing them to get a jumpstart on their workplace and college preparation.
 CCP provides three pathways to help advance eligible students' success beyond high school.